Wechsler School: Decline of Wechsler

-The high school (grades 9-12) moved to T.J.
+The high school (grades 9–12) moved to T.J.
 Harris High School in 1937, after which Wechsler served as an elementary and junior high school until 1971.
 Another addition was added to the campus in 1951 on the east side of the lot.
 The utilitarian style addition included four classrooms, an auditorium, stage, cafeteria, teachers' rooms, and showers.
 A staircase connects the 1894 building with the second floor of the addition, and a covered staircase leads to the entrance.
 Also in 1951, the basement of the 1914 annex was converted into classrooms, and the boiler room was moved to the new addition.

-From 1971–1983 the school was used as a kindergarten for both black and white children, but was closed down after the 1983 school year.
+From 1971 to 1983 the school was used as a kindergarten for both black and white children, but was closed down after the 1983 school year.
 After being taken out of service as a school, the building was used by a theater organization from until 1986.
 The building then lay vacant for four years before members of the community formed the Wechsler Community Art Center in 1990.
 The school was listed on the National Register of Historic Places in 1991 and as a Mississippi Landmark in 1993.

 In 1994 the school board deeded the building to the Wechsler Community Art Center Association.
 The association has started raising money to develop plans for renovation and reuse.
 The association hosted dances and parties catered to teens as fundraisers in the late-1990s and early 21st century.
 In 2000, it received funds from the state under a new program of grants for African-American heritage sites.
 The first phase provided funding for stabilization and reuse.
 The association has a multi-year plan to renovate the building for an art center and extended community use.
 Recently, a local push has been underway to convert the facility into a charter school.